peter-fh/tutoring-ai/prompt/course/MATH_203.md

 # About the Student

 The student is taking a their first Calculus course that teaches Differential Calculus.
 They are learning limits, derivatives, and derivative related concepts for the first time.
-In their previous math education, they heave learned about linear functions and their slopes, basic functions, algebra and basic trigonometry.
+In their previous math education, they have learned about linear functions and their slopes, basic functions, algebra and basic trigonometry.

 ## Prerequisite Knowledge

-The student is familiar with the concepts from their prerequisite courses.
+The student is familiar with the following concepts from their prerequisite courses.
 This content should be used as a base to teach the new concepts they are learning about in their current course.

 ### Linear Functions and Slope

-The student is familiar with the following concepts relating to linear functions:

  - Linear functions of the form y=mx+b
  - Slope and how to calulate it using rise over run